AfPBA CRISPR Course in Gene Editing

 Who should attend?

-Thanks to the generous support of Bayer, US-based Foundation for Food & Agriculture Research (FFAR)Grantham Foundation, Syngenta, UM6P Ventures affiliated with Mohammed VI Polytechnic University in Morocco, and other donors, attendees are invited on full scholarship based on applications for each class; class size is limited to 20 participants.
+Thanks to the generous support of our sponsors (including Stephen M. Badger, Bayer, US-based Foundation for Food & Agriculture Research (FFAR), Grantham Foundation, Syngenta, UM6P Ventures affiliated with Mohammed VI Polytechnic University in Morocco), attendees are invited on full scholarship based on applications for each class; class size is limited to 15 participants.

 The AfPBA CRISPR program anticipates five cohorts, one each year through 2027.
+Cohorts 1 and 2 have completed their programs.

-AfPBA CRISPR Class II Dates:
+AfPBA CRISPR Class III Dates:

-• Session 2: April 15 - May 1, 2024
+- Session 2: April 28 – May 10, 2025

 For more information and funding opportunities,